picosh/docs/posts/pipe.md

 toc: 2
 ---

+The simplest authenticated pubsub system.
+Send messages through user-defined topics (aka channels).
+By default, topics are private to the authenticated ssh user.
+The default pubsub model is multicast with bidirectional blocking, meaning a publisher (pub) will send its message to all subscribers (sub) for a topic.
+There can be many publishers and many subscribers on a topic.
+Further, both pub and sub will wait for at least one event to be sent or received on the topic.

 [pipe](https://pipe.pico.sh) is a simple and secure way of putting together composable directional streams of data, just like a *nix `|` operator!

+# Features

+- Zero-install
+- Familiar `*nix` pipes API
+- Authenticated pubsub using ssh
+- Private pubsub by default
+- Public pubsub by topic (opt-in)
+- Multicast (many pubs to many subs)
+- Bidirectional (e.g. chat)
+- Paradigms for connecting to a topic:
+  - Read (sub)
+  - Write (pub)
+  - Read & Write (pipe)

+# Some use cases

+- Send desktop notifications
+- File sharing
+- Pipe command output
+- Chat
+- Reverse shell
+- CI/CD

+# Examples

 For example, maybe you have a *nix pipe you're using on the command line like
 so: